 - (a) WGF (by waste stream)-This information is provided to Regulatory Compliance and the DOE Portsmouth/Paducah Project Office (PPPO) annually and as may be required by federal/state/local regulations.
 It will be provided in the CERCLA work plan for projects performed in accordance with CERCLA authority.
 The following information, as available, also shall be supplied to Waste Management as part of the WGF: - i.
 Waste category [e.g., LLW, mixed low-level waste (MLLW), TSCA LLW, TRU, RCRA, TSCA, asbestos-containing material (ACM)]; - ii.
 Waste stream description [e.g., product, personal protective equipment (PPE), soil, debris]; - iii.
 Waste codes or special identification; - iv.
 Special handling requirements (e.g., PCBs, asbestos, classified); - v.
 Estimated quantity (volume, mass, or estimated density for the various waste types); - vi.
 Planned disposition facility(ies); - vii.
 Type and number of containers to be used to package and transport the waste; and - viii.
 Type of absorbents and/or liners to be used to package the waste. - (b) Handling of Classified Waste-If classified waste is to be managed, the project shall address it.
 The FRNP/Swift & Staley Team security specialists will provide guidance in the preparation and handling of documentation concerning the generation, transport, and disposition of classified waste. - (c) Waste Characterization-Waste characterization specific information will be incorporated into the work plan for projects performed in accordance with CERCLA and will be included in work instructions/procedures for all projects.
-Waste characterization may be based upon the following: - i.
+Waste characterization may be based upon the following:

+- i.
 Chemical characterization strategy [process knowledge (PK), sampling/analysis, field screening]; and - ii.
 Radiological characterization strategy (PK, sampling/analysis, field screening). - (d) Orphan Waste-Waste streams with no disposition pathway shall be generated only in accordance with approved conditions, which, at a minimum, will address the following: - i.
 Programmatic need to generate the waste; - ii.
 Characteristics and issues preventing the disposition of the waste; - iii.
 Safe and compliant storage of the waste until disposal can be achieved; - iv.
-Activities and plans for achieving final disposition of the waste; and v.
-Methods of segregation that might limit wastes without an identified disposition pathway.
+Activities and plans for achieving final disposition of the waste; and - v.
+Methods of segregation that might limit wastes without an identified disposition pathway. - (e) Long-Term Staging/Storage of Waste-LLW waste streams may be staged/stored in appropriate generator staging areas (GSAs) or waste storage facilities due to budgetary constraints or for the development of an OSWDF to support demolition efforts.
+This will only occur in accordance with approved conditions, which, at a minimum, will address the following; - i.
+Programmatic need for long-term storage of the waste; - ii.
+Issues affecting the near-term disposition of the waste; - iii.
+Safe and compliant storage of the waste until disposal can be achieved; - iv.
+Activities and plans for achieving final disposition of the waste; and - v.
+DOE approval in accordance with DOE M 435.1-1.
+Chg 3 (Ltd Chg), Radioactive Waste Management Manual.

 This information shall be presented to senior management and DOE during work planning and shall be incorporated into work instructions or procedures.
-The DOE Portsmouth/Paducah Project Office Manager must approve the generation of TRU, MTRU, and waste with no identified path to disposal.
+The DOE Portsmouth/Paducah Project Office Manager must approve the generation of TRU, MTRU, waste with no identified path to disposal, and long-term storage of LLW.